Skip to Content

 Signs a Shed is Coming

+You may notice your ball python developing reddish-brown patches from scale rot, signaling the presence of underlying skin issues.
 You’ll notice your ball python’s dulling scales and blue-tinted eyes as the shed approaches.

 The snake’s skin will appear faded, dry, and wrinkled.
 Its eyes will turn a hazy bluish-white color as the old spectacles begin to separate.